 - Ask you questions about your general health and symptoms

 - Obtain a routine blood test to make sure you don't have a potentially serious bleeding disorder

-You may want to use eyedrops, such as artificial tears, to soothe any scratchy feeling you have in your eye.
-Beyond that, the blood in your eye will absorb within about one to two weeks, and you'll need no treatment.
+You may want to use eye drops, such as artificial tears, to soothe any scratchy feeling you may be experiencing.
+Beyond that, the blood will absorb within about 1 to 2 weeks, and you'll need no treatment.